 Raw Honey for Malassezia Control

-In Arab medicine, honey has long been used for treatment of fungal infections of the skin and modern medical literature has highlighted its antifungal activity against malassezia and broad antimicrobial properties (13).
+In Arabic medicine, honey has long been used for treatment of fungal infections of the skin and modern medical literature has highlighted its antifungal activity against malassezia and broad antimicrobial properties (13).
 This makes honey a prime candidate for an all natural approach to treating malassezia infection and allowing for a healthy scalp environment.